dereuromark/cakephp-translate/docs/README.md

 ![Diagram](diagram.svg)

 - By default, you only need one project.
-- You can import the strings per language and domain.
+- You can import the strings per locale (language) and domain.
 - Those get translated in the terms.

 The api_translations table holds any engine related imports.